(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Let’s look at a basic pros and cons list to see how helpful (or not) they are.

 Should we get a dog?

 The Benefits of Using this Model?

-- an easy way to compare a situation where you’ve got one option (get a dog or don’t get a dog)
+- Easy way to compare a situation when you've got one option (get a dog or don’t get a dog).

-- it can be a simple, fast way to solve a problem (get some paper and make a chart!)
+- Can be a simple, fast way to solve a problem (get some paper and make a chart).

-- it uses a process which is more deliberate than just discussing it (writing = deeper thinking)
+- Uses a process that is more deliberate than just discussing it (writing = deeper thinking).

 - Possibly a good use for more straightforward, low cost or low “energy” decisions (a dog should be a long-term decision, unfortunately for many, it's not).